Falcon Gold (CVE:FG) Stock Price Down 25% – Time to Sell?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report) shares were down 25% during trading on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 610,000 shares were traded during trading, an increase of 59% from the average daily volume of 383,589 shares.
+(CVE:FG – Get Free Report)’s share price was down 25% during trading on Saturday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 771,000 shares were traded during mid-day trading, an increase of 99% from the average daily volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Corp. generates, acquires, and explores mineral properties in the Americas.
 It explores for gold, silver, copper, and base metal deposits, as well as diamonds.
 Its flagship project is the Central Canada Gold Mine located approximately 20km southeast of Agnico Eagle’s Hammond Reef Gold Deposit.